justin0022/website/content/posts/2020-28-02---life-in-north-vancouver.md

 ---
-title: My life in North Vancouver, BC
+title: Life in North Vancouver, BC
 date: "2020-02-28T21:37:45Z"
 template: "post"
 draft: false
-slug: "north-vancouver-bc"
+slug: "life-in-north-vancouver-bc"
 category: "Life"
 tags:
   - "General"
   - "Life"
-description: "An ode to my city."
+description: "A city in between the ocean and mountains."
 socialImage: "/media/posts/2020-28-02/image_24.jpg"
 ---

 ![The Lions Gate Bridge](/media/posts/2020-28-02/image_24.jpg)

-North Vancouver is a city
+North Vancouver is a city nestled in between the Pacific ocean and the north shore mountains, at the foot of the vast Coast Mountain range that extends nearly uninterrupted some 1600km to the Yukon.
+Having lived here for the past 6 years, I